-Like many moms along the Eastern Seaboard today, I’m home-bound with the kids for the fourth day in a row.
+Like many moms along the Eastern Seaboard today, I’m home with the kids for the fourth day in a row.
 I certainly cannot complain since we’re safe and we have power and water, but I do have to admit that my patience is running thin.
 What wears me down more than the cooking and cleaning and laundry is the fighting… the incessant fighting.
 For Halloween today I should be dressing up as a referee since all I’m doing is breaking up my kids fighting, it seems!

 My kids do go on adventures together around the house and come up with fun games to play, but more often than not, after some period of time — a half hour, an hour if I’m lucky — a raised voice beckons out.
 “That’s not fair!”
 “I’m telling Mommy!”
 And they’re off, running towards me like a pack of howling wolves.
 Within seconds, I’m peeling one child off another and figuring out my next move.

 What’s hard about these moments, for me, is that I have to always mediate these disputes, make a decision, and know what to do.
 Sometimes I’d rather run off myself!
 But I know the best thing to do is to stay calm and collected, and to work it out in the most productive way with my little ones.

 Here is what has been working for me, your official “Referee for Free” handbook for all the other mommy (and daddy) referees out there:

 1) I Don’t Take Sides.
 If I didn’t see the genesis of the argument, I can’t decide who is right and who wrong.
 I learned in a parenting seminar by one of my favorites Julie Ross that always assuming one child is the wrongdoer and another one is the victim can make sibling rivalry worse.
 So although I might have my suspicions, I try not to do any condemning.